quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 congestion controllers that mark more frequently than classic ECN {{?RFC3168}}.

-If the most recent ACK_FREQUENCY frame an endpoint has received from the peer has an `Ignore CE` value of `true` (0x01), the endpoint SHOULD NOT send an immediate acknowledgement when receiving a CE marked packet.
+If the most recent ACK_FREQUENCY frame an endpoint has received from the peer has an `Ignore CE` value of `true` (0x01), receipt of a CE marked packet SHOULD NOT cause an endpoint to send an immediate acknowledgement.
+The endpoint still sends an immediate acknowledgement if it would have for a non CE marked packet.
+Otherwise, the CE marks are reported in the next acknowledgement.

 ## Batch Processing of Packets {#batch}